 - 9.1 Separation.
-The Manufacturing Computer, Central Computer and Player Terminals in each Tribal Lottery System shall be physically and operationally independent from one another except as specified otherwise in this Appendix, such as for communications, storage and security monitoring, including the routing of communications among system components, provided such routing does not affect the integrity of the communications or the outcome of any game. - 9.2 Security.
-The Manufacturing Computer and Central Computer must be in a locked, secure enclosure with both camera coverage and key controls in place. - 9.3 Secure Connections; DES or Equivalent Data Encryption.
+The Manufacturing Computer, Central Computer, and Player Terminals in each Tribal Lottery System shall be physically and operationally independent from one another except as specified otherwise in this Appendix, such as for communications, storage and security monitoring, including the routing of communications among system components, provided such routing does not affect the integrity of the communications or the outcome of any game.
+All Tribal Lottery System cables shall be secured against unauthorized access. - 9.2 Security.
+The Manufacturing Computer and Central Computer must be in a locked, secure enclosure with both camera coverage and key controls in place.
+Routers, switches, hubs, or other network access points, to include management terminals and terminals not separated from the Tribal Lottery System by firewalls approved by the SGA and TGA, must also be in a locked, secure enclosure with both camera coverage and key controls in place.
+Access to Manufacturing Computers and Central Computers shall be logged by the system to include the date and time of access and available to SGA and TGA upon request. - 9.3 Secure Connections; DES or Equivalent Data Encryption.
 Connections between all components of the Tribal Lottery System shall only be through the use of secure communication protocols which are designed to prevent unauthorized access or tampering, employing Data Encryption Standards (DES) or equivalent encryption with changeable seeds or algorithms. - 9.4 Surge Protection; Uninterrupted Power System (UPS).
-Each component of the Tribal Lottery System shall at all times be connected to a device which provides surge protection on any line that feeds it and, with the exception of Player Terminals, shall be connected to a temporary power source, such as a UPS, to provide means for an orderly shutdown of the computer in the event of a main power system failure. - 9.5 entification Plates.
-A non-removable plate shall be affixed to the exterior of each Manufacturing Computer, Central Computer and Player Terminal which shall have written upon it the computer or Terminal's serial number, model number, name of the manufacturer and a unique location or inventory number.
+Each component of the Tribal Lottery System shall at all times be connected to a device which provides surge protection on any line that feeds it and, with the exception of Player Terminals, shall be connected to a temporary power source, such as a UPS, to provide means for an orderly shutdown of the computer in the event of a main power system failure. - 9.5 Identification Plates.
+A non-removable plate shall be affixed to the exterior of each Player Terminal which shall have written upon it the Terminal's serial number and model number of the component and name of the manufacturer.
+Other audit numbers may be required to be affixed to provide a means of identifying individual Terminals for correlation to required reports.